-A CE method was developed and implemented as alternative to quantitative polymerase chain reaction (qPCR) and anion exchange chromatography (AEX-HPLC).
+A CE method has been developed and is being implemented as alternative to quantitative polymerase chain reaction (qPCR) and anion exchange chromatography (AEX-HPLC).
 Adsorption issues, typically seen for LC-based method, were in an extensive study solved for CE.
-The method was successfully validated and applied to 5 representative samples from the process containing cell debri, cell lysate, residual DNA and proteins, and/or high salt concentrations.
+The method was successfully validated and applied to 5 representative samples from the process containing cell debris, cell lysate, residual DNA and proteins, and/or high salt concentrations.
 The results obtained with CE were in line with the result obtained with qPCR, however, the precision of the CE method was much better (2 and 6% RSD), compared to qPCR (between 6 and 25% RSD).
 Moreover, the fast analysis time of CE made it possible to run 35 samples within 1 day, while with qPCR the analysis time is up to 4 days.